MariuszKaminski/Milestone-Project-2/README.md

 ## Introduction and Purpose

 This project has been created as Milestone Two project for my Diploma Level 5 in Web Development, a course run by Harlow College in association with Code Institute.
-In this file you will find documentation related to a web page containing a quiz with questions regarding geographical features of countries of the world such as capitals, longest rivers, tallest mountains as well as which continent they are situated in.
+In this file you will find documentation related to a web application coded in Javascript called 'Geograpy Quiz'.
+The quiz aplication generates random questions about geographical features of countries such as their capitals, longest rivers, tallest mountains as well as which continent they are situated in.
 The purpose of 'Geography Quiz' web page is educational as a resource for teachers and students for rehearsing material or for general public that would like check their general knowledge in the field of geography.

 ## Problem Statement

-Design, implement and deploy an online resource that can be recommend by teachers to their pupils/students in the form of guestion and multiple choice answers Quiz.
+Design, implement and deploy an online resource that can be recommend by teachers to their pupils/students in the form of a quiz with guestions and multiple choice answers.
 The questions and answers should be randomized and the set of answers should contain only one correct answer.
 The web page with the quiz needs to provide their users with feedback which includes pop up messages informing the user whether the chosen answer is correct or not.
 In the case of incorrect answer the pop-up should provide the users with a correct answer, so that some learning could occur.
 Additionally, the quiz web page should count the score for both correct and incorrect answers.

 ## Analysis

 ### Feasibility Study:
 1. As teaching and learning increasingly happens online.
 A custom built web application could provide a safe and hassle free way for the pupils/students to rehearse the material.
-2.
+2. The quiz could be one of a growing number of online resources that the school would like to offer their students free of charge.

 ### Functional Requirements
 1. It must be functional on PCs and mobile devices.
 2. It has to be intuitive and easy to navigate.
-3. It has to test general knowlegde in the subject area of Geograhy.
+3. It has to test general knowlegde in the subject area of Geography.
 4. It needs to provide ceratin variety.
-5. It facilitate learning and entertain.
+5. It should facilitate learning and entertain.

 ### Non-functional Requirements
 1. Website completion deadline: 11th of November, 2021